gem/oq-engine/doc/scenario-from-shakemap.md

-Scenario calculations starting from USGS shakemaps
+Scenario calculations starting from USGS ShakeMaps
 ==================================================

 Since version 3.1 the engine is able to perform `scenario_risk` and `scenario_damage` calculations starting from the shakemaps provided by the United States Geological Survey (USGS) service.

-First of all, one has to prepare a parent calculation containing the full exposure and risk functions for the region of interest, say South America.
+In order to enable this functionality one has to prepare a parent calculation containing the full exposure and risk functions for the region of interest, say South America.
 To that aim the user will need to write a `job_hazard.ini` file like this one:

 ```
    [general]
    description = Full South America
    calculation_mode = scenario
-   exposure_file = full_exposure_model.xml
+   exposure_file = exposure_model.xml
    structural_vulnerability_file = structural_vulnerability_model.xml
 ```
 By running the calculation